 Good fences start with strong corners

 Building a strong corner is a crucial factor in a sturdy fence.
-Along with gateposts, fence corners are one of the most import terminal points of any fence.
+Along with gateposts, fence corners are one of the most important terminal points of any fence.
 Corners hold the most amount of tension and a strong and stout corner will anchor the fence so that tension doesn’t let up, as well as keeping the fence in good stead for many years to come.

 Variables like soil type, fence height, type and livestock type play a role in knowing what you'll need to build your fence.
 Selecting the right materials for you corner post project is easy with a little help from Coastal.
 Each of our nearby Coastal stores have the posts and tools you need, and the know-how to get it done right.

 Post Type - Generally speaking, corners are built with pressure treated wood posts.
 Pine and Douglas Fir are the top two choices for our Northwestern climate and soils.
 Your nearby Coastal carries the type of post that is best suited to your region's unique soil and weather conditions.
 There's no post that lasts forever, but we do our best to get you the materials that will last the longest.

 Post Length - Most upright posts will have between 24" and 30" of the post buried below ground.
 Each fence project is different though.
 If you're in a region with sandy or soft soils, sink your posts deeper into the ground to provide a strong backbone for your fence to pull against.
 An 8' post is typically adequate for most situations.

 Post Diameter - A good, sturdy corner is never a wrong answer.
 Using a pressure-treated posts that measure 5" or 6" in diameter for the uprights and corner will produce a firm foundation when you begin to stretch your fencing.
 A strong corner resists tension not just during fence construction, but also keeps fences tight after years of livestock leaning, trees falling on your fence, or the occasional stray tractor during haying season.